CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: Experimental Setup and Results

 \subsection{One-shot pruning, without and with fine-tuning}

-We start by examining the quality of different previous one-shot pruners relative to oViT.
-We use Global Magnitude (GM) pruning as a simple baseline, and a well-tuned variant of the state-of-the-art WoodFisher (WF) pruner~\citep{singh2020woodfisher, M-FAC, kurtic2022optimal}.
-Specifically, since the WF pruner has multiple implementations, we carefully tuned all its parameters (dampening, Fisher block size, and gradient count), and compare against the variant with best results, which is a variant of the small-block algorithm of~\citep{kurtic2022optimal}.
-Specifically, we use block size 192 (the embedding dimension of DeiT-Tiny), $N=4096$ gradients at batch size $128$, and a single Hessian recomputation step; please see Appendix~\ref{app:ablations} for full hyperparameters and parameter sweeps.
-We have tuned the dampening factor $\lambda$ required for the stability of matrix inversion independently for each method: we set $\lambda = 10^{-6}$ for WF and a much smaller $\lambda = 10^{-8}$ for oViT.
-Throughout, we show ImageNet validation accuracy; the results are given in Figure~\ref{fig:one_shot_pruning}.
+We start by examining the quality of existing one-shot pruners relative to CAP.
+We compare against carefully-tuned variants of Magnitude Pruning (Magn), First-Order Gradient times Weight (GrW)~\cite{sanh2020movement}, and the SOTA second-order methods WoodFisher \citep{singh2020woodfisher, kurtic2022optimal} and M-FAC~\citep{M-FAC}.
+Our tuning process, optimal hyper-parameter choices, and ablations are detailed in Appendices \ref{app:ablations} and \ref{app:other_method_hyperparams}.
+WF-1 represents the \emph{diagonal approximation} of the Hessian proposed by the original OBD~\cite{lecun1989optimal}, scaled via the WoodFisher implementation.
+For Magnitude and CAP we present results for both \emph{uniform} layer-wise sparsity and \emph{global} sparsity.
+For all other methods, we present results for global sparsity, which yields better results, as the methods can adjust sparsity globally.
+We only investigate global sparsity for the other methods in Figure \ref{fig:one_shot_pruning}.

+The full comparison is presented in Figure \ref{fig:one_shot_pruning} for DeiT-Tiny.
+Notice that all first and second-order methods outperform Magnitude, and that all 2nd-order methods are better than the 1st order saliency.
+WoodFisher with small block size is better than both the diagonal approximation and large-block M-FAC.
+This suggests that it is beneficial to take weight correlations into account, but attempting to incorporate dependencies between large groups of weights may lead to noisy estimates detrimental to performance.
+We also present a comparison between different pruners on other models (ViT and ResNet) in Appendix \ref{app:deit_one_shot_pruning}.

-It is apparent that second-order pruners perform much better that baseline magnitude (GM) pruning, and that oViT improves significantly upon WF, especially at high sparsities.
-In fact, for DeiT-Small/Base, oViT can produce reasonably-accurate models without \emph{any} retraining at low (40-60\%) sparsities.
-The computational cost of the two methods is similar: one oViT pruning step on DeiT-Small takes 23 minutes, compared to 20 minutes for WF.
-(The majority of the cost for both methods comes from the collection of gradients, not from the Hessian estimation.)
+{We also note that CAP outperforms all other methods, by a large margin.} Remarkably, the gap is so large that \emph{CAP with uniform sparsity} still outperforms \emph{global sparsity} WoodFisher, which can re-distribute sparsity globally across layers.
+The computational cost of WF is approximately the same as for CAP: CAP pruning step on DeiT-Small takes 23 minutes, compared to 20 minutes for WF.
+(The majority of the cost for both methods comes from the collection of gradients, not Hessian estimation.)